robindanzinger/chadojs/readme.md

 # how does it work

-chadojs uses a assume-verify-approach
+chadojs uses a assume-verify-approach<br>
 When you mock a function in chadojs you make an assumption about how the real object behaves.
-So you have to verify that the real object can behave like you assumed.
+On the other hand you have to verify that the real object can behave like you assumed.

-If you forget to verify an assumption, chadojs reminds you, that there might be a problem.
+If you forget to verify an assumption, chadojs reminds you, that there might be a problem.<br>
-On the other hand, whenever you verify an assumption, but you never made the assumption, chadojs reminds you, that you might not have tested all necessary cases.
+Whenever you verify an assumption, but you never made the assumption, chadojs reminds you, that you might not have tested all necessary cases.

 ## create a mock